 In cases where liability is disputed (i.e., the insurance company argues the injury is not work-related), or the extent of disability is disputed, special consideration must be given to any settlement demand or offer.
 The strength of the employee’s claim that the injury is work-related compared to the insurance company’s defenses must be thoroughly reviewed.
 In this case, the insurance company sometimes denies benefits and the employee is forced to file a claim.
 If the employee’s case is weak and the insurance company makes an offer of settlement prior to appearing before a judge, it may be advisable to settle.
 This is because an unfavorable Court Order may completely ruin any chance of settlement.
 Of course, each case is different and must be individually assessed.

-There are many other things to consider, but these are some of the most important.
+There are many other things to consider and complete to finalize a lump sum settlement, but these are some of the most important.
 It is always advisable to seek legal advice before agreeing to a lump sum settlement.

 For over a combined 35 years, Mahaney & Pappas has helped injured workers get the disability and medical benefits they deserve.
 Our experience and knowledge of the law provides employees with an advantage in workers’ compensation cases and pursuing and obtaining satisfactory lump sum settlements.
 If you are hurt on the job, feel free to call us at (508) 879-3500 or contact us online to schedule a free case evaluation.